-A Fortran pointer is vulnerable to this issue when a local target does not have the save attribute and the pointer has a lifetime longer than the target.
+The vulnerability specified in ISO/IEC 24772-1:2019 clause 6.33 applies to Fortran when a local target does not have the save attribute and the pointer has a lifetime longer than the target.
 However, the intended functionality is often available with allocatables, which do not suffer from this vulnerability.
 The Fortran standard explicitly states that the lifetime of an allocatable function result extends to its use in the expression that invoked the call.

 6.33.2 Guidance to language users

+Follow the guidance of ISO/IEC 24772-1:2019 clause 6.33.5.

 Do not pointer-assign a pointer to a target if the pointer association might have a longer lifetime than the target or the target attribute of the target.

 Use allocatable variables in preference to pointers wherever they provide sufficient functionality.